 LifePoints is a fairly new survey site that was born from the merger of two previously popular sites – MySurvey and GlobalTestMarket.
 As LifePoints, the company offers PayPal payments as well as Amazon vouchers to people who answer questions pertaining to consumer interests.
 Surveys at LifePoints take about 15 minutes to complete.

-Survey Junkie has over 10 million users and offers surveys on any device.
-They use a points program which can be redeemed for PayPal cash or e-Giftcards, such as amazon gift cards, or target gift cards.
+Survey Junkie has over 10 million users and offers paid surveys on any device.
+They use a points program where you can earn points which can be redeemed for PayPal cash or e-Gift cards, such as Amazon gift cards, or Target gift cards.
+They also give free points if you happen to get screened out of a survey.

 » Visit the Survey Junkie website.